Vintageinfo – All About Vintage Lighting

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Not any type of light bulb can be used.
-A small round one is preferred.
+A small round one is necessary.

 Designer: To be appraised.

-Other versions: This red porcelain table lamp exists in several sizes, models and colours.
+Other versions: This red SC3 Venezia table lamp exists in a few sizes and colours.
+This one is model Venezia 01.

 These lamps are always sold as a “Marcello Cuneo red porcelain table lamp”, but they are not.
 This lamp is named Venezia and won an iF Design Award in 1974It also does not appear on the website of Marcello Cuneo.
 Remarkable for a lamp that has won an award.

 Often you find them labelled en pressed in the bottom with SC3 Italy, such as these ones, never with a Gabbianelli label.
-In all probability SC3, an Italian ceramics company, produced the lamps for Philips and also sold them under their name in a later stadium.
-This lamp is often named model SC3, designed by Marcello Cuneo… but there are many different models, all with the SC3 label.
+In all probability SC3, an Italian ceramics company, produced the lamps for Philips and also sold them under their name.
+This lamp is often named model SC3, designed by Marcello Cuneo… but there are several different models, all with the SC3 label, so that is nonsense.

 The mistake is understandable, these lamps and the ceramics are very similar with the glazing of Gabbianelli.
 But at that time many companies produced similar colourful ceramics.
 The Italian Sicart company is a fine example.
 Especially the Pino Spagnolo designs are reminiscent.